 Health-related costs are often hard to plan for, but can cause serious unexpected damage to any financial plan that doesn’t adequately account for them.
 To get an idea of what your total health care costs might be under any specific plan in the coming year, take the monthly insurance premium and multiply it by 12.
 This will give you your minimum cost of healthcare for the coming year.
 Next, look up your insurance plan’s out-of-pocket maximum.

-Required minimum distributions (RMDs) can be a nightmare tax situation for those over age 70, if not planned for and handled appropriately.
-The key thing to be aware of is that once most individuals reach 70.5 yrs old, there is a specific minimum amount the IRS will require them to withdraw from most retirement accounts, including 401ks and IRAs.
-Failing to withdraw the required minimum by Dec 31st of each year, may lead to a 50% tax penalty on the amount, which is one of the harshest tax penalties around.
+Required minimum distributions (RMDs) can be a nightmare tax situation for those over age 72, if not planned for and handled appropriately.
+The key thing to be aware of is that once most individuals reach 72 yrs old, there is a specific minimum amount the IRS will require them to withdraw from most retirement accounts, including 401ks and IRAs.
+Failing to withdraw the required minimum by April 1st, following the year in which you turn 72, may lead to a 50% tax penalty on the amount, which is one of the harshest tax penalties around.
+However, thanks to the COVID-19 pandemic and the CARES Act, passed by Congress in response, RMDs were suspended for the 2020 tax year.

-Not even close to 70.5 yrs old just yet?
+Not even close to 72 yrs old just yet?
 Consider passing this reminder on to any family members that are.
 They’ll likely thank you later.
+And if you’re unsure of the new rules about RMDs or the specific impact to you or a friend or family member, consider contacting a tax professional.

 6. Set aside time for a year-end financial review